So you have your heart set on getting a Cavoodle/Cavapoo but you’ve found a listing for Cockapoo (Spoodle) puppies instead.

 Cavoodles have a shorter muzzle

-This is a visible difference that is best explained with genetics.
+When comparing the look of a Cockapoo vs Cavapoo / Cavoodle there is a visible difference that is best explained with genetics.
 There is very little difference in height and weight between the Cavoodle and the Cockapoo, as they are both bred from a Poodle and a Spaniel.
-However, the difference lies in the snout, with Cavoodles rocking the slightly shorter muzzle of the King Charles Spaniel.
+However, the difference lies in the snout, with Cavoodles rocking the slightly shorter muzzle of the Cavalier King Charles Spaniel.

-Both breeds come from the exceptionally intelligent Poodle, but the Cavoodle’s advantage comes from the Cavalier King Charles Spaniel.
-These dogs are more than happy to please their owner, meaning they are more likely to pick up tricks and have them stick.
+The two breeds come from the exceptionally intelligent Poodle, but the Cavapoo puppy advantage comes from the Cavalier King Charles Spaniel.
+These designer dogs are more than happy to please their owner, meaning they are more likely to pick up tricks and have them stick.
 Positive reinforcement techniques help immensely in this regard.

 While Cockapoos can be trained fairly simply, it may take more patience and more time.
-They have different temperaments and attachments when it comes to their owners, as well as a shorter attention span.
+They have different temperaments and attachments when it comes to their owners, as well as a short attention span.
+Both breeds make wonderful family pets!

 Cavoodles have a low demand for exercise